 What’s The Best Thing To Do With Inherited Money?

-Yes.
-Depending on how your estate plan is structured, it’s possible to get a step-up at the death of the first spouse, and then another when the surviving spouse dies.
+Yes, depending on how your estate plan is structured.
+But it’s possible to get a step-up at the first death, then another when the survivor dies.
 Keep in mind, that can also mean paying estate tax on the assets eligible for the second step-up.

 As with anything, this is a trade-off.
-A credit shelter trust only receives the first step up, but bypasses estate taxation.
-Therefore, it isn’t just about considering assets at their current value, but also being thoughtful about which assets are likely to appreciate and the most appropriate vehicle to achieve your legacy goals though the estate planning process.
+A credit shelter trust only receives the first step up, but it can avoid state or federal estate tax.
+Therefore, it isn’t just about considering assets at their current value, but also which assets are likely to appreciate and the best vehicle to achieve legacy goals.

 Planning after sudden wealth from an inheritance